HL7/fhir-shorthand/input/pagecontent/reference.md

 Within a ValueSet definition, the caret syntax can be used to set metadata attributes for individual concepts (e.g., elements of ValueSet.compose.include.concept.designation).

-To assign metadata values for concepts that are included in the value set, authors SHOULD specify one or more indented caret path assignment rules below the rule that includes the concept:
+To assign metadata values for concepts that are included in the value set, authors can specify one or more indented caret path assignment rules below the rule that includes the concept:
 <pre><code>* <span class="optional">include</span> {Coding}
   * ^&lt;element1 of corresponding concept&gt; = {value1}
   <span class="optional">* ^&lt;element2 of corresponding concept&gt; = {value2}</span>